On this Page

 Introduction to Certification

-Bonds which are verified to conform with the Climate Bonds Standard are called Certified Climate Bonds.
+Bonds which are verified to conform with the Climate Bonds Standard are called Climate Bonds Certified Bonds.
 The Standard contains rigorous scientific criteria which are consistent with the 2 degrees Celsius warming limit as detailed in the 2015 Paris Agreement.

 Therefore, Certified Climate Bonds have gone through a strict process to ensure that their assets and projects will contribute to a low carbon economy.
 In order to receive the Certified Climate Bonds stamp of approval a prospective issuer must appoint an Approved Verifier, who will supply an assurance report to say that the bond meets the Climate Bonds Standard’s requirements.
 The Climate Bonds Standard Board provides the final confirmation of all Climate Bond Certifications.